DevHalo/Raytracer/README.md

 ## Planned Features
 * CUDA accelerated rendering
+* Render to a more web friendly image format
+* More shapes
+* More unit tests

+## Changelog (2019-08-19)
+* Improved multithreading performance (~25%)
+* Cleaned up redundant code
+* View fustrum parameters were deprecated.
+Aspect ratio is automatically calculated

 ## Compilation
 Clone repository and build in debug or release (x86 or x64) using Visual Studio 2017.
 Compiling in debug mode will also build the test project.
 Note: Currently the test inputs are copied to the output directory **regardless** of debug/release.